arantes555/objective-moxygen/README.md

 ## Multi-page Output

-Moxygen supports the doxygen [groups](http://www.doxygen.nl/manual/grouping.html#modules) syntax for generating multi page documentation.
+Objective-Moxygen supports the doxygen [groups](http://www.doxygen.nl/manual/grouping.html#modules) syntax for generating multi page documentation.
 Every [\defgroup](http://www.doxygen.nl/manual/commands.html#cmddefgroup) in your source code will be parsed and output into a separate markdown file, with internal reference updated accordingly.

 Example:

 ```
-moxygen --anchors --groups --output api-%s.md /path/to/doxygen/xml
+objective-moxygen --anchors --groups --output api-%s.md /path/to/doxygen/xml
 ```

 ## Example

-To get a feel for how Moxygen works you can play with the example which is located in the [example](/example) folder.
+To get a feel for how Objective-Moxygen works you can play with the example which is located in the [example](/example) folder.
 The example contains:

-* Documented C++ example code
+* Documented Objective-C example code
 * A `Doxyfile` file (for doxygen 1.8.13)
 * Pre-generated XML output in [example/xml](/example/xml)
 * Pre-generated output Markdown files in [example/doc](/example/doc)